 This is probably my daughter’s last summer home, and I’ll admit I would love for her to play hooky and head to the beach with me.
 But while my freelance work allows me that kind of freedom, it isn’t something I should advocate for her.
 She has a professional obligation now, even if it’s just for the summer, and I want her to develop a strong work ethic.
 Good impressions on bosses and co-workers can lead to possible full-time employment after graduation or glowing letters of recommendation to future employers.
 The beach will have to wait for weekends.

-This summer job is an excellent opportunity for my daughter to learn and mature, but I know new situations can be daunting.
+My daughter’s job is an excellent opportunity for her to learn and mature, but I know new situations can be daunting.
 I’m focused on my new role—to support and encourage her in any way I can—while treating her like the adult she has become.